Simple Query¶

 In DQL mode, more aggregation functions are supported.
 Refer to DQL Aggregation Functions.

-Use the selected time interval as the window (record set) and combine it with aggregation functions to perform statistical calculations on each record.
-Supports selecting 1 minute, 5 minutes, 15 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, 24 hours.
+Uses the selected time interval as the window (record set), combines it with aggregation functions to perform statistical calculations on each record, and supports selecting 1 minute, 5 minutes, 15 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, 24 hours.

 Note

 The window function query result does not change the number of records.
-The existing number of records remains the same after executing the function result.
+The current number of records remains the same after executing the function result.

-Set the fill method for null data, which will be displayed as fill in the query.
-Includes three types:
+Sets the filling method for null data, displayed as fill in the query after setting, including three types:

 Advanced Functions¶

-Advanced functions are mainly used for further function calculations on data queried by DQL and for intuitive time series chart display.
+Advanced functions are mainly used for further function calculation on data queried by DQL and for intuitive time series chart display.

 For more details, refer to Advanced Functions.